Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Where Do Public Health Inspectors Work?

-Public health inspectors spend much of their time away from their own offices and are usually in the field inspecting a wide variety of locations.
-These locations can be dangerous and can require strenuous effort to complete the inspection.
+Public Health Inspectors spend much of their time away from their offices and usually inspect various locations in the field.
+These locations can be dangerous and require strenuous effort to complete the inspection.
 Such locations include:

 - Tattoo and piercing studios